01 of 06

 For your first platform, keep it simple!
 Start with just adding some basic ground cover to the plywood.
 Nothing transforms the look of the layout faster and you'll be mastering the same basic gluing techniques you'll be using for years.

 Keeping it flat and simple for a while will allow you to move track and buildings around to find the design that works best for you.
-Then you can start adding mountains, or rivers and roads - whatever you'd like to complete your vision.Continue to 6 of 6 below.
+Then you can start adding mountains, rivers, and roads –whatever you'd like to complete your vision.Continue to 6 of 6 below.

 06 of 06